SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 4. [Fabric Workspace Operating Model](../../03-workspace-operating-model/)
 5. [Start Using Fabric](../../04-start-using-fabric/)

-Users should also know which Fabric Sandbox Workspace they have been assigned to.
+Learners should also know which Fabric Sandbox Workspace they have been assigned to.

 ## What report consumers should understand

 Report consumers should understand that a report is not just a set of visuals.

-Before interpreting a report, users should check:
+Before interpreting a report, learners should check:

 | Area        | Question                                                                    |
 | ----------- | --------------------------------------------------------------------------- |